Suspects plead not guilty in connection with Missouri police officer’s killing

 Michael’s funeral will be held Saturday at 11 a.m. in Clinton.
 The service will be broadcast on Missourinet Clinton affiliate KDKD and live-streamed at westcentralmoinfo.com.

 Governor Eric Greitens’ spokesman tells Missourinet the governor will be attending the funeral.
+Greitens has also ordered U.S. and Missouri flags at state buildings in all 114 counties and the City of St. Louis to be flown at half-staff on Saturday in honor of Officer Michael.

 A police academy scholarship fund has been set up in Michael’s name.